Ichiro Suzuki: Rest of 2012: second postseason appearance

-Ichiro approached the Mariners to ask for a trade at midseason in 2012.
+Suzuki approached the Mariners to ask for a trade at midseason in 2012.
 His first choice was to play for the New York Yankees.
-The Mariners traded him to the Yankees for minor league pitchers D. J. Mitchell and Danny Farquhar on 23 July.
+The Mariners traded him to the Yankees for minor league pitchers D. J. Mitchell and Danny Farquhar on July 23.
 Seattle also received cash in the trade.
-Ichiro left Seattle hitting .261 with a .288 on-base percentage (OBP), four home runs, 28 RBIs and 15 stolen bases in 95 games.
+Suzuki left Seattle hitting .261 with a .288 on-base percentage (OBP), four home runs, 28 RBIs and 15 stolen bases in 95 games.
 His first game as a Yankee was played the night of the trade, at Safeco Field against the Mariners.
-Before the trade was consummated, Ichiro agreed to the Yankees' conditions, which stated that they would play Ichiro primarily in left field, bat him at the bottom of the lineup, and occasionally sit him against left-handed pitching.
-Ichiro would go on to hit safely in his first 12 games as a Yankee, tying a record set by Don Slaught.
-He wore number 31 during his tenure with the Yankees, as his traditional 51 had not been used since the 2006 retirement of Bernie Williams, who wore it while playing for the Yankees; the Yankees retired the number in 2015.
+Before the trade was consummated, Suzuki agreed to the Yankees' conditions, which stated that they would play Suzuki primarily in left field, bat him at the bottom of the lineup, and occasionally sit him against left-handed pitching.
+Suzuki hit safely in his first 12 games as a Yankee, tying a record set by Don Slaught.
+He wore number 31 during his tenure with the Yankees, as his traditional 51 had not been used since the 2006 retirement of Bernie Williams, who wore it while playing for the Yankees.

-Ichiro hit his first home run as a Yankee, and the 100th of his career, on 30 July against the Baltimore Orioles.
-For the week ending 23 September, Ichiro was named AL Player of the Week after hitting .600 (15-for-25) with three doubles, two home runs, five RBI, seven runs scored, and six stolen bases in six games.
+Suzuki hit his first home run as a Yankee, and the 100th of his career, on July 30 against the Baltimore Orioles.
+For the week ending September 23, Suzuki was named AL Player of the Week after hitting .600 (15-for-25) with three doubles, two home runs, five RBI, seven runs scored, and six stolen bases in six games.
 He led all MLB players in batting average, hits, steals and OBP (.630).
-In 67 games with New York, Ichiro batted .322 with a .340 OBP, 28 runs, five home runs and 27 RBIs.
+In 67 games with New York, Suzuki batted .322 with a .340 OBP, 28 runs, five home runs and 27 RBIs.
 With his improved performance, the Yankees at times batted him second and also started him against left-handers.

-Against the Baltimore Orioles in the 2012 ALDS, Ichiro ran home on a ball hit by Robinson Canó.
-Despite the ball beating him to the plate, Orioles catcher Matt Wieters had difficulty tagging Ichiro, who evaded multiple tag attempts by jumping over and around Wieters.
-In Game 1 of the 2012 ALCS, Ichiro hit his first career postseason home run; however, the Yankees lost the series to the Detroit Tigers in 4 games.
+Against the Baltimore Orioles in the 2012 ALDS, Suzuki ran home on a ball hit by Robinson Canó.
+Despite the ball beating him to the plate, Orioles catcher Matt Wieters had difficulty tagging Suzuki, who evaded multiple tag attempts by jumping over and around Wieters.
+In Game 1 of the 2012 ALCS, Suzuki hit his first career postseason home run; however, the Yankees lost the series to the Detroit Tigers in 4 games.

-On 19 December 2012, Ichiro finalized a $13 million deal for two years with the Yankees.
+On December 19, 2012, Suzuki finalized a $13 million deal for two years with the Yankees.